apioo/fusio/README.md

 ## Developing

 If you are a PHP or Javascript developer you can help to improve the system.
-If you want to create a new feature it is in general recommended to create a new issue where we can talk about the feature before you start to hack on it.
-So there are three main components of Fusio:
+If you want to create a new feature it is in general recommended to create a new issue where we can talk about the feature.
+There are three main components of
+Fusio:

 **[Backend-API](https://github.com/apioo/fusio-impl)**